myuon/minilight-lua/README.md

 # minilight-lua

-A binding library of [minilight](https://github.com/myuon/minilight) of lua language.
+A binding library of [minilight](https://github.com/myuon/minilight) for Lua language.

 *NB: This package is in the very early stage.*